 In The Works

-The successful pilot year of Yale-China's Chinese Teaching Fellowship will conclude in a few months, and the Education team is already looking at potential ways to further develop this program, including the possibility of additional teaching sites beyond New Haven.
-This exciting initiative is the long-awaited complement to the century-old English Teaching Fellowship, rounding out the bidirectional nature of the fellowship program as a whole.
+Yale-China's Chinese Teaching Fellowship has just launched a second pilot year in New Haven, following on the success of the 2013-2014 pilot year.
+The Education team is already looking at potential ways to further develop this program, including the possibility of additional teaching sites beyond New Haven.
+This exciting initiative is the long-awaited complement to the century-old English Teaching Fellowship, rounding out the bidirectional nature of the fellowship program as a whole